To Be Announced: Refinement modal logics

-However, refinement epistemic logic \emph{has} been axiomatizated, and the axiomatization is again a reduction system, namely to the logic S5.
-Axiomatizations for refinement modal logic on a large variety of model classes, including $\mathcal S5$ and $\mathcal KD45$ (consistent belief) can be found in \cite{halesetal:2011, hales:2016}.
-There are some surprises and open questions: {\em transitive} refinement modal logic (RML on class $\mathcal K4$) is (strictly) more expressive than K (an unpublished manuscript by French) and its axiomatization is an open question.
+However, refinement epistemic logic \emph{has} been axiomatized, and the axiomatization is again a reduction system, namely to the logic S5.
+Axiomatizations for refinement modal logic on a large variety of model classes, such as the above for $\mathcal S5$, can be found in \cite{halesetal:2011, hales:2016}.
+A welcome member there, called {\em refinement doxastic logic}, is an axiomatization for RML on class $\mathcal KD45$, the serial, transitive, and Euclidean frames, that are typically used to model belief.
+There are some surprises and open questions: {\em transitive} refinement modal logic (RML on class $\mathcal K4$, the transitive frames) is (strictly) more expressive than the modal logic K4 that it extends, and its axiomatization is an open question.
+This can be found in an unpublished manuscript by Tim French.